 Most of all I appreciate members of my critique group who keep me writing and make darn sure I don’t start slacking off: Raintree Writers.

 I completed NaNoWriMo in 2017 with 50,192 official words.
 It was an effort to kickstart a follow-on historical novel set in the 1800s village in central Illinois where Wishing Caswell Dead takes place.
+In 2020, I finished NaNoWriMo with 50,060 words of a cozy mystery.

 My Books and Other Publications: